kate-whalen/fibonacci/README.md

 2. Install Docker Compose: https://docs.docker.com/compose/install/

 ### Setup:
 The `start.sh` script will start a Docker container in the background.
-The script can be re-run to rebuild or restart the container.
-Restarting the container will return you to the beginning of the fibonacci sequence.
+The script can be re-run to rebuild the container.

 If the `start.sh` script is not executable, you may need to make it executable by running `chmod +x start.sh` from this directory.